Hipo/drf-extra-fields/README.md

 ```
  **Example with parameters**
-+ It takes custom salt and password.
-Once saved it will be aviable for decryption for 1000 seconds.
++ It takes custom `salt` and `password` parameters.
+Once saved it will be available for 1000 seconds, after that it won't be decrypted and will return `None` .

 ```python
 from rest_framework import serializers